 - Heart bypass surgery.
 In bypass surgery, your doctor reroutes the blood around the blockage.

 - Heart valve surgery.
 In valve replacement surgery, your leaky valves are replaced to help the heart pump.

 - Pacemaker.
 A pacemaker is a device implanted beneath the skin.
 It’s designed to help your heart maintain a normal rhythm.

 - Heart transplant.
 A transplant is performed in severe cases where the heart attack has caused permanent tissue death to most of the heart.

 Your doctor may also prescribe medications to treat your heart attack, including:

 - drugs to break up clots

-- anticoagulants (also known as blood thinners)
+- antiplatelet and anticoagulants, also known as blood thinners

 - blood pressure medication